Kidlike/csvp/README.md

 _\*fast: see my own personal benchmark bellow._

+## Installing this
+- Grab the binary or jar file from [/releases](https://github.com/Kidlike/csvp/releases/)
+- or build yourself (see bellow)

 ## Running this

 - **Needs** the `SMALLRYE_CONFIG_LOCATIONS` env-var to be set, and pointing to a `yaml` config file.